andrew-fowler/cypress-info/PITCHME.md

 +++

-- Cypress code doesn't work like you think it does
+- Cypress code doesn't work like you'd think it does

 ---